-County Lines (See KCSIE 2021 Annex B)
+County Lines (See KCSIE 2022 Annex B for further details)

 This is included as part of whole school training and updates.
 Our group of children most vulnerable to this type of abuse is our Year 5/6 cohort, especially those already engaging in anti-social behaviour and those with older siblings already in the County lines system.